 I gather more evidence to support my theory the longer I’m out in the field; Native species support native species which leads to ecosystem function.
 Conversely, invasive species support more invasive species leading to further habitat degradation and local biodiversity loss.
 These invasive species in my opinion are defining pests, weeds, or the definition of pest.

-What if we just leave it?
+What if we just leave invasive species?

 Ivy is a highly shade tolerant plant from the British isles that completely wreaks havoc on the understory layer of a mature native forest ecosystem.
 With good soil such as in Newell Canyon, Oregon City or Portland’s Forest Park, the ivy might grow 2-3 feet deep and create a vertical vines as thick as your forearm.